Alun Williams examines the benefits and side effects of using Sodium Bicarbonate to improve performance.

 Before using either bicarbonate or citrate supplements, it is wise to check with the governing body of your sport that the substance is not contrary to doping regulations.
 All major organisations at present do not prohibit such use, and this is unlikely to change, but it makes sense to check.

-It is likely that large individual differences do exist as far as response to supplementation is concerned.
+Large individual differences do likely exist as far as response to supplementation is concerned.
 It has been suggested that the more highly trained athletes are less likely to benefit from it because their body's natural buffering systems are already so well developed, but so far this is just speculation.
 It has also been shown that sprinters build up more acidity within their muscles than endurance runners in response to the same exercise, and so may be more likely to benefit from the buffering effect.
-From the scientific research, it appears that the size of the dose is quite important, and that taking only 0.2g per kg is less likely to be beneficial than 0.3g per kg, although no evidence exists suggesting that an even greater dose is better still.
+From scientific research, it appears that the size of the dose is quite important and that taking only 0.2g per kg is less likely to be beneficial than 0.3g per kg.
+However, no evidence exists suggesting that an even greater dose is better still.

 As for the side effects, the athlete who suffers must try to eliminate them.
 Drinking up to a litre of water with the dose is often effective and should be carried out as standard.
-Breaking up the bicarbonate dose into, say, four equal portions taken over the course of an hour may also help.
-Finally, some researchers have reported that using citrate instead of bicarbonate reduces the incidence of stomach irritation, although the report referred to earlier by Cox and Jenkins unfortunately observed that nausea was experienced by seven out of the eight subjects following citrate consumption, and that five of those seven subjects vomited during exercise.
+Breaking up the bicarbonate dose into, say, four equal portions, taken over an hour may also help.
+Finally, some researchers have reported that using citrate instead of bicarbonate reduces the incidence of stomach irritation.
+However, the report referred to earlier by Cox and Jenkins, unfortunately, observed that nausea was experienced by seven out of the eight subjects following citrate consumption and that five of those seven subjects vomited during exercise.
 Only one subject vomited during exercise after taking the placebo.

 Buffering at altitude?

 From the scientific evidence available, it appears that bicarbonate or citrate supplementation does improve buffering capacity, and thus has the potential to enhance anaerobic performance.